Bio-inspired Artificial Intelligence

 Nature has found clever solutions for the design of intelligent systems.
 Chemical networks, cells, brains and societies are able to self-organise to perform seemingly complex tasks.
 These behaviours result from evolution, development, and learning.

 With this course we aim to take inspiration from nature to engineer intelligent systems for real-world applications.
 Each lecture looks at a biological system and extracts basic principles that can be implemented in reality.
-Topics covered include artificial evolution, cellular systems, DNA computing, neural networks, developmental systems, artificial immune systems, swarm intelligence, and bio-inspired robotics.
+Topics covered include neural networks, machine learning, artificial evolution, cellular systems, DNA computing, swarm intelligence, and bio-inspired robotics.